dukeofharen/httplaceholder/README.md

 At my current job, we develop and maintain a lot of web applications.
 These web applications have a lot of dependencies on other web services.
 So I thought: instead of running all these dependent web services on the local dev machine, why not use a stub to make development easier?
 That's exactly what I did.

 So a few bullet points in a row:

-1. Define all the needed requests in a YAML file, which can also be checked in for all your team members to use.
+🐱‍👤 Define all the needed requests in a YAML file, which can also be checked in for all your team members to use.<br />
-1. Many request conditions take regular expressions, to make your stub even more flexible.
+🏄‍ Many request conditions take regular expressions, to make your stub even more flexible.<br />
-1. Use the HttPlaceholder REST API to prepare all the requests you need for automated tests.
+😴 Use the HttPlaceholder REST API to prepare all the requests you need for automated tests.<br />

 # How?
 You have an input YAML file (which contains 1 or more requests):